instructure/rollcall-attendance/README.md

     docker-compose up

-This will start up 5 containers: a web process to hit with your browser, a worker process to consume jobs, a postgres data store, a redis cache, and a fakes3 server so you don't need AWS resources.
+This will start up 5 containers: a web process to hit with your browser, a worker process to consume jobs, a postgres data store, a redis cache, and a minio server so you don't need a real AWS S3 bucket.
 When they're running, you can visit your app in the browser by going to:

 `http://rollcall.docker`